Updated August 2023

 Fortunately, there are various ways to prevent your copper pipes from turning green.
 First, you can coat your copper pipes with a protective layer to prevent oxidation.
 You should also avoid exposing your pipes to various chemicals notorious for forming patina when they come into contact with metals.
 Lastly, schedule frequent plumbing maintenance to help identify leaks that may result in discoloration of your pipes.

 Fix-A-Leak is a reliable plumbing company in Hauppauge, NY.
 We offer a wide range of services, including drain cleaning, sewer line service, repiping, and gas line installation.
 Our plumbers are highly trained to handle any plumbing issue you have.
-We also offer water heater service, appliance installation, boiler service, slab leak detection, sump pump service, and more!
+We also offer water heater service, appliance installation, boiler service, leak detection, sump pump service, and more!
 Feel free to contact us today to schedule an appointment.